 A stop at South of the Border wouldn’t be complete without artillery shells, rockets, mortars, and fireworks.
 Note the signage prohibiting fireworks from being set off within 300 feet of the store entrance.
 Luckily, there’s one-stop shopping at South of the Border for all your compulsory or ancillary explosive needs.
 I wonder about the occasions outside of the 4th of July that call for explosives.
 Sure, I can see spicing up the odd baby shower or wedding reception with sparklers but do the customers of South of the Border attend that many festive events?
 Surely they’re not taking artillery shells to weddings and what does one even do with rockets and mortars?

 I’m not lion when I say that I specifically stopped at South of the Border to take pictures of Sylvie with concrete animals.
-Yes we needed gas, yes we needed a potty but that’s all beside the point.
-If dog pictures is your MO you’ve got to own it.
-They certainly have gas at other exits on 1-95 in Georgia however there’s no other Mexican oasis of the south anywhere.
+Yes we needed gas, yes we needed a potty, but that’s all beside the point.
+If dog pictures are your MO, you’ve got to own it.
+They certainly have gas at other exits on 1-95 in Georgia; however, there’s no other Mexican oasis of the south anywhere.
 Anywhere at all, my friends.

-Speaking of road trips with my dog that involve romantic B&B’s in Florida, while pets are welcome at this one, you should probably also bring along a human companion.
+Speaking of road trips with my dog that involves romantic B&B’s in Florida, while pets are welcome at this one, you should probably also bring along a human companion.
 Sylvie and I followed the scenic route along the St. John’s River to The Grand Gables Inn.
-Circa 1884 but newly opened, we were beyond fortunate to spend the night in a beautiful room prior the official grand opening.
-The hosts are warm and welcoming and they didn’t even make Sylvie wash dishes when she ate all the cat food.
+Circa 1884 but newly opened, we were beyond fortunate to spend the night in a beautiful room before the official grand opening.
+The hosts are warm and welcoming, and they didn’t even make Sylvie wash dishes when she ate all the cat food.

 Coming soon, more on that Florida B&B road trip in which I figuratively dangle my dog over the ledge.
 Also, Charles is absent from the blogosphere while he’s sailing offshore, details coming soon as well.